 Tiffany and Company sterling silver baby's fork in rare King and Queen pattern.
 Circa 1907-1947.
 Length: 4.25 inches.
 Excellent condition, no monogram, just needs a little polishing.

 Gilded sterling silver anointing spoon commemorating the coronation of King Edward VII, London, 1902, by Cornelius Saunders and James Shepherd.
 Size: 6.75 inches length.
 This spoon is designed after the 12th century anointing spoon of Henry II, currently in the English Royal Collection.
+Condition: very good and retaining most of the original gilding.

 L.C.
 Tiffany Favrile iridescent gold art glass sherbet.
 Circa 1910.
 Size: 4.5 inches diameter.
 Signed on the underside of the foot L.C.
 Tiffany Favrile.
 Excellent condition.